yyhh-org/site/content/compete-for-job-with-triplestore.md

 result size.
 Instead, it simply counts or samples to obtain the base selectivity ratios.
 Then, for each pair of base relations, it actually executes the joins using the samples, and thus obtains the pair-wise join selectivity ratios.
-These rations are simply used in estimation of join sizes in later joins.
+These ratios are simply used in estimation of join sizes in later joins.
 The only assumption it makes is that the selectivity ratios of pair-wise joins are similar to those of later joins.
 If the samples are representative, this assumption would not be too off base.